efeslab/dolma/attacks/README.md

     - 3: DOLMA-Default (M)
     - 4: DOLMA-Conservative (M)

-stt modifies DOLMA to behave like the state-of-the-art defense [STT](https://github.com/cwfletcher/stt) for comparison; ignored for baseline
+and --stt modifies DOLMA to behave like the state-of-the-art defense [STT](https://github.com/cwfletcher/stt) for comparison; ignored for baseline

 NOTE: The `main.py` script is written in python3, while our version of gem5 and its management scripts (e.g., `se_run_experiment.py`) use python2 for legacy